 This is a trace mineral which means it is needed by the body in small quantities.
 It is a very powerful anti-oxidant and works alongside vitamin E to help remove invading toxins.
 Good sources of selenium include lentils, wholemeal bread, sardines and Brazil nuts.

-Garlic is known to have a blood-thinning substance called allicin.
-Allicin is also found in onions and leeks and is a nutrient that may help to prevent blood clots from forming in coronary arteries.
+Garlic is known to have a mild blood-thinning substance called allicin.
+Allicin is also found in onions and leeks and is a nutrient that may help to prevent clots from forming in coronary arteries.

 Folic acid, Vitamin B9